 Saddle Peak (elevation 2,805) is one of the tallest peaks in the eastern Santa Monica Mountains.
 Its proximity to the ocean makes for some dramatic views from the summit; on clear days, you can also see downtown L.A., the San Gabriels, the Santa Susana Mountains, Catalina Island and much more.
 Interesting geological formations near the top are another highlight.

 There are several ways to reach Saddle Peak.
 The route described here, on the Backbone Trail, is a nice, quick workout.
 There’s enough shade that it is doable during the summer.
 From the parking area, walk down Stunt Road and look for an easy-to-miss sign for the Backbone Trail.
 It will be on the south side of the street.
 You head uphill, soon coming to a split.
-The right fork heads downhill to Piuma Road, as described here.
+The right fork heads downhill to Piuma Road.
 The route to Saddle Peak heads left.

 You start making some switchbacks, getting nice views of Calabasas Peak and the San Fernando Valley.
 Unfortunately, the manzanita and chaparral – while providing shade – cuts down on the view, but the moderately graded stretch of the Backbone Trail is still enjoyable.